The Book of Knight

 Filling out the commissary order for the first time feels kind of exciting.
 After a week of nothing but what the jail provided and a bag of chips from JJ, having anything extra seems luxurious.
 I assume my pops will put at least twenty bucks on my books and as I add up the items I want, I quickly find out how expensive things are in here.

-There are three main units of measurement for trading here: envelopes with a stamp (lopes), ramen (noodles), and coffee (a shot of coffee measured with the standard flimsy white plastic spork).
+There are three main units of measurement for trading: envelopes with a stamp (lopes), ramen (noodles), and coffee (a shot of coffee measured with the standard flimsy white plastic spork).
 I spend at least an hour going over everything on the commissary list and crunching the numbers to maximize the twenty bucks.
 In the end I order a bag of instant coffee, five noodles, a bowl, a flimsy white spork, a bag of hard candy, shampoo, and a bar of soap.

 After turning in my order I look around the section.
-My celly is on the phone, there are a couple of groups at the tables playing cards, a couple dozen people walking around the tables doing “laps,” and a handful watching TV.
+My celly is on the phone, there are a couple of groups at the tables playing cards, a couple dozen people walking around the tables doing “laps,” and a handful are watching TV.

-I don’t want to just go back to my cell, so I pull up a chair and start watching the 27-inch TV where the Chicago Cubs are facing the Cleveland Indians in game 5 of the World Series.
+I don’t want to just go back to my cell, so I pull up a chair and start watching the 27-inch TV where the Chicago Cubs are facing the Cleveland Indians in game five of the World Series.
 I don’t care whatsoever for baseball, but since it’s the World Series I’ll at least give it a watch.
 I’m half in my head, half trying to figure out what's going on in the game when a balding ginger with missing teeth takes a seat next to me.

-“Yo,” he says to me.
-“U jus gid in?”
+“Yo,” he turns to say to me, “U jus gid in?”

 I assume he’s talking about jail.